thomasboyt/jam-buds/README.md

 Jam Buds's API should be a simple REST-ish JSON thing.
 It would be nice to make it possible to make an iPhone app down the line, so it'll be access token-based instead of cookie-based.

 * `POST /users` - Create or log in as a user with a Twitter auth token (this is gonna be some kinda OAuth callback-y thing)
+* `GET /users/me` - Get current user.
+Hit when you first load the app to make sure you're logged in and get basic info.
-* `POST /users/me/songs` - Post a new song to your list
+* `POST /users/me/songs` - Post a new song to your list.
+* `GET /users/:id/songs` - Get a user's playlist.
-* `DELETE /users/me/songs/:id` - Change your mind on a song
+* `DELETE /users/me/songs/:id` - Change your mind on a song.
-* `GET /users/:id/songs` - Get a user's playlist
+* `GET /users/friends` - Get your Twitter friends who are on Jam Buds.